 Many high-yield savings accounts are offered by online banks and have reduced fees and balance requirements.
 In some cases, there are no minimum balance requirements to open or maintain an account.
 Plus, many eliminate monthly service charges, so there are costs to keep your account open.

-However, some high-yield savings accounts require larger balances to avoid fees or earn the best interest rates.
+However, some high-yield savings accounts require larger balances to avoid fees or earn the best savings account interest rates.
 Banks may implement tiered interest rates that offer the best rates to certain types of customers.

 How to choose your high-yield savings account

-When comparing the best high-yield savings accounts, customers should focus on fees, interest rates and the functionality of the accounts.
+When comparing the best savings accounts, customers should focus on fees, interest rates and the functionality of the accounts.
 Here are a few features that matter most when choosing your account.

 - Opening balance requirement.
 How much do you need to deposit when opening your account?
 Many accounts allow customers to open an account with no minimum balance or as little as one dollar.